Welcome 2021-22 New Math Graduate Students!

 - Once GTAs have completed their HR paperwork, they will need to log into their MyOregonState account.
 At that point, there will be FERPA training assigned within the MyOregonState account.
 This must be done for us to be able to finish processing your information.

 - The Graduate School provides a wealth of information on their website and also organizes a Graduate Welcome Week for those entering OSU graduate programs.
 The OSU library is able to provide many resources remotely, so you may find the Library Day workshops helpful.
-(They are scheduled on September 15, 9am-noon.)
+(They are scheduled on September 14.)

 - OSU Email: Once you have received your letter of admission from the Graduate School, please make sure to set up your ONID account.

 - Registration: You will find out about what courses to register for at an initial advising appointment that will be scheduled for you with a member of the Graduate Committee during May or June.
 If you wish to review the requirements prior to the appointment; the information about program requirements is provided in the Graduate Handbook.
 Please make sure that you take care of getting all official transcripts to the Graduate School or there will be a registration hold on your account.

 - Preparation for Coursework: The majority of our first year grads take MTH 511/512(Real Analysis, Fall-Winter), MTH 543 (Abstract Linear Algebra, Fall), and MTH 611(Complex Analysis, in Spring).
 If you are rusty on the prerequisites for any of these courses, please consider doing a self-study during the summer.
 The prerequisites are MTH 311/312, MTH 341, MTH 342, and MTH 343.